HellReys/Advanced-Network-Sniffer-and-Packet-Analyze/README.md

 # Advanced Network Sniffer & Threat Analyzer

-**NetSpy** is a powerful, Python-based network analysis tool designed for real-time packet inspection, credential hunting, and threat intelligence matching.
+**HellReys-NetSpy** is a powerful, Python-based network analysis tool designed for real-time packet inspection, credential hunting, and threat intelligence matching.
 It monitors network interfaces at a low level, parses protocols, and alerts on suspicious activities.